stephanbracke/intermagnet-technical-manual/appendices/terminology.rst

     REPORTED Data

-        Data as output by an observatory, transmitting through a satellite or using E-Mail.
+        Data as output by an observatory, transmitting through a satellite or using email.
 REPORTED data have not had any baseline corrections applied, may contain spikes and may have missing values.
 When ADJUSTED data are available, REPORTED data are removed from online access.